Creating Effective Job Postings That Attract Qualified Candidates

 These errors undermine your recruiting efforts:

-- Listing an unrealistic number of requirements that no single candidate can meet
+- Listing an unrealistic number of qualifications that no single candidate can meet.